Formality properties of finitely generated groups and Lie algebras: Introduction

 \subsection{Further applications}

-We illustrate our approach with several other classes of finitely presented groups.
-We first look at $1$-relator groups, whose associated graded Lie algebras were first determined by Labute in \cite{Labute70}.
-We give in \S \ref{subsec:mild pres}-- \S \ref{subsec:onerelator} presentations for the holonomy Lie algebra and the Chen Lie algebras of a $1$-relator group, compute the respective Hilbert series, and discuss the formality properties of these groups.

-It has been known since the pioneering work of W.~Massey \cite{Massey98} that fundamental groups of link complements are not always $1$-formal.
-In fact, as shown by Hain in \cite{Hain85}, such groups need not be graded-formal.
-However, as shown by Anick \cite{Anick87}, Berceanu--Papadima \cite{Berceanu-Papadima94}, and Papadima--Suciu \cite{Papadima-Suciu04}, if the linking graph is connected, then the link group is graded-formal.
-Building on work of Dimca et al.~\cite{Dimca-Papadima-Suciu}, we give in \S \ref{subsec:link} an example of a link group which is graded-formal, yet not filtered-formal.

 We end in \S \ref{sect:seifert} with a detailed study of fundamental groups of (orientable) Seifert fibered manifolds from a rational homotopy viewpoint.
-Let $M$ be such a manifold.
-Using Theorem \ref{thm:intro holonomy}, we find an explicit presentation for the holonomy Lie algebra of $\pi_1(M)$.
-On the other hand, using the minimal model of $M$ (as described by Putinar in \cite{Putinar98}), we find a presentation for the Malcev Lie algebra $\fm(\pi_1(M);\k)$, and we use this information to derive a presentation for $\gr(\pi_1(M);\k)$.
+Starting from the minimal model of such a manifold $M$, as described in \cite{Putinar98}, we find a presentation for the Malcev Lie algebra $\fm(\pi_1(M);\k)$, and we use this information to derive a presentation for $\gr(\pi_1(M);\k)$.
 As an application, we show that Seifert manifold groups are filtered-formal, and determine precisely which ones are graded-formal.
+The techniques developed here have been used in \cite{PS16} to prove a more general result about the filtered-formality of Sasakian groups.

-This work was motivated in good part by the papers \cite{Bartholdi-E-E-R, Calaque-E-E} of Etingof et al.~on the triangular and quasi-triangular groups, also known as the (upper) pure virtual braid groups.
+This work was motivated in good part by papers \cite{Bartholdi-E-E-R, Calaque-E-E} of Etingof et al.~on triangular and quasi-triangular groups, also known as the (upper) pure virtual braid groups.
 In \cite{SW-pvb}, we apply the techniques developed here to study the formality properties of such groups.
-Related results for the McCool groups (also known as the welded pure braid groups) and other braid-like groups will be given in \cite{SW-mccool, SW-braids}.
+Related results for the McCool groups (or, the welded pure braid groups) and other braid-like groups are given in \cite{SW-braids, SW-mccool}.
+Finally, the relationship between filtered formality and expansions of groups is explored in \cite{SW-expansion}.